 The first of the15 key areas that will bring about this change is Governance and Administration

 FSSAI has taken several steps to improve the workplace environment and have strengthened their internal capacity.
-They have formed cross-functional teams for end to end solutions by food categories and to address concerns such as microbial resistance, substance abuse and doping.
-FSSAI has also created a diverse talent pool of regular workers, deputationists, consultants, experts on part time basis and interns.
+They have formed cross-functional teams for an end to end solutions by food categories and to address concerns such as microbial resistance, substance abuse, and doping.
+FSSAI has also created a diverse talent pool of regular workers, deputationists, consultants, experts on part-time basis and interns.

 FSSAI is responsible for framing standards for all products which are reviewed taking into account the latest developments in food science and consumption, new products and additives, advancement in processing, technology, analytical methods and identification of new risks.
 Development of standards is undertaken by 17 Scientific Panels and one Scientific Committee comprising of more than 220 independent experts and scientists

 - Streamlined and speeded up the process to set up standards

 - Eight standard review groups have been constituted to identify gaps in standards

 - New Scientific Panel on Food Fortification and Nutrition has been constituted